Cervical cancer: 'New screening can pick up cancer earlier than before'

 "What's important is that people attend screening when they're invited to do so," said Ms Fiander, a former gynaecological cancer surgeon at Cardiff's University Hospital Wales.

-"Because they will be tested for HPV and if if they're negative they're not at risk of developing cervical cancer."
+"Because they will be tested for HPV and if they're negative they're not at risk of developing cervical cancer."

 How dangerous is cervical cancer?